-Several European cities claim to have the narrowest building in Europe, like the house at Oude Hoogstraat 22 in Amsterdam or a tiny kebab shop in Bratislava, but the narrowest one could actually be found in the centre of the atmospheric Old Town (Ciutat Vella) in Valencia and it is called La Estrecha, which means “the narrow one”.
+Several European cities claim to have the narrowest building in Europe, like the house at Oude Hoogstraat 22 in Amsterdam or a tiny kebab shop in Bratislava, but the narrowest one could actually be found in the centre of the atmospheric Old Town (Ciutat Vella) in Valencia (Spain) and it is called La Estrecha, which means “the narrow one”.

 The building is at no 6 of Plaza Loppe de Vega, a wonderful square with many colourful buildings, shops, cafes, tapas bars and the church of Santa Catalina.
 It is very easy not to notice this five-story house painted vivid red, which could easily considered just part of the adjoining buildings.
 Its facade is 107 centimeters, while the building in Amsterdam has a 101 centimeters wide facade but its interior is actually wider.
 In this way La Estrecha is in fact the narrowest building as a whole, with only one room on each floor.